seanwhs/Tutorials/NextJS/Build-a-QuickBooks-Clone/Part1-Setting-Up.md

 **`node -v` says "command not found" or "'node' is not recognized"** Node wasn't installed correctly, or your terminal was opened before you finished installing it.
 Close ALL terminal/VS Code windows completely, reopen a fresh terminal, and try again.
 If it still fails, reinstall Node.js from nodejs.org and restart your computer.

+**`node -v` prints something like `v18.x` or lower** That version is too old for Next.js 16 (used starting Part 2).
+Reinstall from nodejs.org — the installer will overwrite the older version.
+If you use a version manager like `nvm`, run `nvm install --lts && nvm use --lts` instead.
+Close and reopen your terminal afterward.

 **`npm -v` works but `node -v` doesn't (or vice versa)** This shouldn't normally happen since they install together — try reinstalling Node.js from the official installer again, choosing "Repair" if offered.